 Villages near Sóller

-Fornalutx is one of the most beautiful villages in Spain.
+Fornalutx is one of the most beautiful villages in Spain and only a short distance from Sóller.
 We do not say so ourselves, but rather the award that the ‘most beautiful villages in Spain’ receive every year, and Fornalutx, on its own merits, currently holds it together with two other villages in Mallorca: Alcudia and Pollensa.

 Its beauty lies in the naturalness of the construction of its village, all made of stone, the natural enclave and its surroundings, where Puig Major, the highest point of the island, begins to show itself.